Chocolate Soufflé with Red Wine Mulberry Sauce is an indulgent and special sweet treat that everyone will love.

 - ½ cup Backsberg Merlot

-- Grease the ramekins using 1 tbsp butter, then coat them with the cocoa powder.
+- Grease the ramekins using 1 tablespoon butter, then coat them with the cocoa powder.

 - Place the remaining butter and dark chocolate in a microwavable bowl and microwave until melted, stirring every 30 seconds.